 Coordinating the Watershed Stewardship and Restoration program with the Environmental Monitoring and Research program allows for stewardship project prioritization.
 Prioritizing projects connects landowners with additional cost-sharing funding to best meet the needs of the community, and the environment, and leverages the contributions of local funds with other programs.
+Financial Information

 WATERSHED STEWARDSHIP AND RESTORATION Year: 2023

-Total program cost \$ххххх
+Total program cost \$xxxxx

 Federal/Provincial Contribution \$xxxxx

 Self-Generated Revenue \$xxxxx

 Total municipal apportionment for this program \$xxxxx

-Municipality ofapportionment \$xxxxx
+Municipality ofapportionment \$xxxx